 Sports sponsorship in South Africa: time for the reemergence of MotoGP?

-Africa has a decent pedigree when it comes to motorsport, with South Africa alone producing a fair few international stars – including upcoming rider Brad Binder, who currently rides in the Moto2 class and believes that “something is changing” when it comes to MotoGP appreciation in his home country.
+Africa has a decent pedigree when it comes to motorsport, with South Africa alone producing a fair few international stars – including upcoming rider Brad Binder, who currently rides for KTM in the MotoGP class and believes that “something is changing” when it comes to MotoGP appreciation in his home country.
 Kork Ballington, the South African rider who won four world titles in just two years, was inducted into the motorcycling Hall of Fame last year.

 There is also a history – if somewhat of a patchy one – of MotoGP racing in South Africa itself, with the country’s last GP race taking place in 2004.